 In my last blog we have covered three types of noise which are common in HVAC systems.
 Our topic for today is to find a solution for each one of them.
 Although there are different forms of noise, almost every issue can be brought back to three basics.
 By knowing the solution for these basic problems, you are ready to face every noise problem in the future.

-To prevent air from becoming turbulent, the ducting system has to be adjusted to minimize resistance.
-For example a 90° bend in the system.
-Make sure these bends are as curved as possible, guiding the air into the right direction and avoiding collisions with the sides.
-You can also use blades inside the bend that guide the air.
+90° bend instead of an angle bend in the system.
+Make sure the bends are as curved as possible, guiding the air into the right direction while avoiding collisions with the sides.
+You can also use blades inside the bend to guide the air.
 Another option is to place a sound damper before and after the bend.
-By dividing the dampers into different sections, the air will be forced into layers, becoming laminar again.
-See image 4.
+Dividing the dampers into different sections forces the air into layers and causes it to become laminar again; see image 4.

 surroundings.
-First of all we have to make sure the fan (box) is not connected to anything except the floor.
-No contact with bulkheads, walls or whatsoever.
-Secondly we put the fan on vibration dampers, these will dampen the movement transferred to the floor.
-And finally we make sure the connection to the ducting system is flexible.
+First of all, we have to make sure the fan box is not connected to anything except the floor: no contact with bulkheads, walls or anything else.
+Second, we put the fan on vibration dampers to dampen the movement transferred to the floor.
+And finally, we make sure the connection to the ducting system is flexible.
 This enables the